- Home

 - You get no savings income tax free if you’re an additional rate (45%) taxpayer.

 The Personal Savings Allowance doesn’t just affect interest from bank and building society savings.
-Here’s a list of savings and investment products you can have, which you can earn interest from tax free, up to the limits outlined above:
+Here’s a list of savings and investment products you can have, which you can earn interest tax free, up to the limits outlined above:

 - Bank and building society accounts